 Under the Management of Health and Safety at Work Regulations 1999 employers have a duty to assess the risks to the health and safety of their employees.
 If you knowingly allow an employee to carry on working whilst under the influence of drugs and this puts others at risk, you could be prosecuted.

-In addition, health and safety law applies to driving activities as it does to other work activities and the risks must be managed accordingly.
+Health and safety law applies to driving activities as it does to other work activities and the risks must be managed accordingly.
 Drivers must not be under the influence of drugs while driving, attempting to drive or when they are in charge of a vehicle.
+In addition, the Crime and Courts Act 2013 (Commencement No 1) (England and Wales) Order 2014, which came into force on 2 March 2015, makes it a criminal offence for a person to drive with a concentration of any specified controlled drug above the maximum specified limit for that particular drug.

 What to Look Out For